nickjrotundo/blinky/README.md

 ## Notes
 - If the camera selection takes a few seconds, it is auto-detecting the first valid camera.
 Virtual cameras can cause this to take longer.
+  - Note: Valid means has an image *and* a face (I'm making the assumption that you are at your computer when launching the program)
+- It will run happily in the background.
+If you step away (face no longer detected) it will pause the alert until you come back.
+- The help menu will show a debug output for EAR, which can help set the sensitivity appropriately.
 - The application stores slider settings in `blinkconfig.json` for convenience on subsequent runs.
 - If packaging with PyInstaller, ensure the `.dat` file is included (see command above).